-The best way to do that is to use the same language and terminology that potential customers use in everyday life and infuse it right into your content.
+The best way to connect with your audience is to use the same language as them.
+Use terminology that potential customers use in everyday life.
+Infuse it right into your content.
 Talk to your target audience like they would talk to each other.
 This goes beyond explaining things so a fifth grader can understand them.
 Or leaving out jargon.
+It’s more about getting inside their minds.
+And to do that, you’ll need these customer research methods.

 This is actually researching your target audience’s pain points, and providing very specific solutions when they need it most.
 And through your free, ungated content.
 No hoops to jump through. no subscriptions or paid newsletters.
 Quality, helpful content that moves the needle for them.